CuriousCodeSeeker/MyPortfolio/my_experience/16 july.md

  so he asked the seller then seller replied that the potential of balloon doesn't measured by its color it would go as higher as all others go .

+## Mr. Pacham jai Singh Gill

+All he talked about was body language and its importance in corporate life . one can judge the internal emotions of an individual by looking into the details of his/her body posture .